 I've been working at Prenton High School for Girls over the last few years.
-As part of my role there I have started working with the girls on projects based around my work as well as running art clubs for them.
+As part of my role as artist in residence there I have started working with the girls on projects based around my work.

-I was asked to develop a project for a yr10 class based on my coral colony work.

-My aim was to develop their paper manipulating skills using cutting, sculpting, rolling etc whilst they studied the natural form of various corals.
-I demonstrated several ways of working over a couple of sessions with the girls, starting them off with simple forms which they enhanced later with painting techniques and even the choice of papers they used.
+My aim was to develop the students paper manipulating skills using cutting, sculpting, rolling etc whilst they studied the natural form of various corals.
+I demonstrate several ways of working with the girls, starting them off with simple forms and progressing to the more advanced, difficult techniques which they apply to their own work and adapt.

 I was asked to work with two other classes at Prenton to show them how to create fungal pieces from paper in the same way as the coral.
 The girls were already working on a project so this is just an additional task to add detail to the lovely sculptural pieces they are already creating.
 They are producing a small sample piece measuring 9cm by 9cm using a tiny board that they are taking forward by reproducing the most successful fungi as detail on their sculptures.